 I shall divide the target audience of festive greetings into the following three personality types with their associated preferences:

 - Group 1: The no fuss fun-going lot

 They like to send short messages through social media platforms (for example WhatsApp, WeChat, etc.).
 Such messages are often recycled, cute and seasonal, in formats such as animated gifs, stickers, emojis, collages or videos.
 Above all, they love to touch as many people as possible, for instance, ex-colleagues, schoolmates and casual friends in a chat group.
 Hence, physical cards are not their cup of tea.

 - Group 2: The tech-savvy on the move lot

 The tech-savvy generation prefers the convenience and ability to send and receive their greetings anytime, anywhere, with any device.
 They are constantly on the move, either on business travel or overseas holidays.
 Hence, social platforms (particularly Facebook and Instagram) and email are the best ways to keep in touch with them.
 For close friends, sending eCard will be more appropriate as they can receive it on any social media platform.

 - Group 3: The sentimental lot

 Regardless of age, they prefer the physical touch, nostalgic feeling of receiving a hand-written card.
-Sending short messages and eCard will lose its tradition, significance and impact.
-Part and parcel of the festive excitement is the anticipation of the card arrival and using it as the festive decoration.
+Sending short messages and eCard will lose its tradition, significance, and impact.
+Part and parcel of the festive excitement are the anticipation of the card arrival and using it as the festive decoration.
 Therefore, they would prefer a physical card anytime over an eCard.

-- For group 1, one can design very simple yet personalised digital collage using varying templates (see Figure 2).
+- For group 1, one can design very simple yet personalised digital collages using varying templates (see Figure 2).

-‘This is really easy and fun!
-It can be quite addictive too!’ remarked my friend whom had just tried out the mobile app to create collages for festive season.
+‘This is easy and fun!
+It can be quite addictive too!’ remarked my friend who had just tried out the mobile app to create collages for the festive season.